skittleguy/Gwater2-But-More-Values/README.md

 - [Compilation](#compilation)
 - [Credits](#credits)
 - [Extras](#extras)

-# Overview
-**GWater2** Is a fluid simulation mod for Garry's Mod.
-It adds the ability to spawn and create a multitude of different liquids that flow in real time.\
-Due to the complex nature of simulating and rendering fluid dynamics, the backend of this mod requires a binary module.
-See [Technical Details](#technical-details) for more information.

-Installation steps can be found [here](#installation)

 # Features
 **GWater2** comes with a bunch of SWEPs and Entities to mess with, and a menu to change fluid behavior.\